Laura Ambler, D.O.

 Q. Is the birth experience different during this pandemic?

 A. Yes, the experience is a bit different right now.
 While there are a few small differences, women do not need to bring anything special to the hospital or prepare differently.
 At this time, women can have one support person join them during labor and delivery.
 In the past, women were allowed multiple visitors.
 However, limiting visitors to a single support person helps to limit the risk of spreading COVID-19 in the Birth Center.
 Due to visitor limitations, women should plan to use social media or other methods of virtual communication to introduce newborns to their family and friends.
-You will notice that care providers and hospital staff will be wearing masks during your hospital stay, as well.
+You and your support person will be required to wear a mask while in the hospital.
 It is important to note that women who are ill with COVID-19 will not be able to have a support person during labor due to the increased risk of spreading the virus.